Quantum gravity: Quantum gravity as an effective field theory

 By treating general relativity as an effective field theory, one can actually make legitimate predictions for quantum gravity, at least for low-energy phenomena.
 An example is the well-known calculation of the tiny first-order quantum-mechanical correction to the classical Newtonian gravitational potential between two masses.

-Moreover, one can compute the quantum gravitational corrections to classical thermodynamic properties of black holes, most importantly the entropy.
-A rigorous derivation of the quantum gravitational corrections to the entropy of Schwarzschild black holes was provided by Calmet and Kuipers.
-A generalisation for charged (Reissner–Nordström) black holes was subsequently carried out by Campos Delgado.
+Another example is the calculation of the corrections to the Bekenstein-Hawking entropy formula.

 Spacetime background dependence

 A fundamental lesson of general relativity is that there is no fixed spacetime background, as found in Newtonian mechanics and special relativity; the spacetime geometry is dynamic.
 While simple to grasp in principle, this is a complex idea to understand about general relativity, and its consequences are profound and not fully explored, even at the classical level.
-To a certain extent, general relativity can be seen to be a relational theory, in which the only physically relevant information is the relationship between different events in space-time.
+To a certain extent, general relativity can be seen to be a relational theory, in which the only physically relevant information is the relationship between different events in spacetime.

 On the other hand, quantum mechanics has depended since its inception on a fixed background (non-dynamic) structure.
 In the case of quantum mechanics, it is time that is given and not dynamic, just as in Newtonian classical mechanics.
 In relativistic quantum field theory, just as in classical field theory, Minkowski spacetime is the fixed background of the theory.